Povstalec/StargateJourney/survival/finding_gate.md

 ___

 ## Archeologist villager
-With a golden idol, you can now craft an archeology table which can be used as a workstation for a villager.
+With a golden idol, you can now craft an archeology table that can be used as a workstation for a villager.

 For crafting, you will need a book, a golden idol, 3 wooden slabs, and 2 (wooden) sticks.